Lammy23/Anki-Flashcard-Importer/README.md

 	---
 ```

-For 'Basic' Cards with one or more card types.
+For 'Basic' Notes with one or more card types.

 ### Deck-A Format (INPUT)
 ```